 Civic intelligence refers to actionable insights about the way local politics is shaping the business environment.

 Civic intelligence comes in a variety of forms.
 City council meeting minutes are often full of comments and discussions about hot-button issues that indicate upcoming policy changes or business opportunities.
-Some examples:
+For example:

 Some pieces of civic intelligence are signs of future business opportunities.
-Local government meeting minutes and agendas are full of leads businesses can use to grow.
+Local government meeting minutes and agendas are full of leads organizations can use to grow.

 Maybe you’re a clean energy consultant and you find a discussion about how a city wants to lower its carbon footprint within the next five years.
-Maybe you’re a restaurant supplier and you see a liquor license application for a new restaurant.
-These are all opportunities to make new connections that could lead to new accounts or projects for your business.
+Or you’re a restaurant supplier and you see a liquor license application for a new restaurant.
+These are all opportunities to make new connections that could lead to new accounts or projects for your business or members.

 Local governments function best when stakeholders are actively engaged in the legislative process.
 But keeping track of every proposed ordinance is hard enough to do when you only operate in one locality.
-As soon as your business grows large enough to operate in multiple municipalities, the burden of manually keeping up with city council agendas and committee meeting minutes can become overwhelming.
+If your organization is large enough to operate or your members operate in multiple municipalities, the burden of manually keeping up with city council agendas and committee meeting minutes can become overwhelming.

-Even if your team has a full-time government affairs person, it’s almost impossible to keep up with the rapidly changing local policy environment without the help of special civic intelligence tools and software.
+Even if your team has a full-time government affairs person, it’s almost impossible to keep up with the rapidly changing local policy environment without the help of special civic intelligence tools, namely local legislative tracking software.

 Curate uses machine learning to monitor and analyze local government agendas and minutes to give customers an edge with clear, simple, and actionable civic intelligence.
 Curate empowers businesses to understand and engage with local politics at scale.

-There are a variety of tools that provide a great compliment to Curate’s functions, especially for organizations that are tracking legislation at the state and national level or looking to manage grassroots advocacy campaigns all over the country, including Quorum, FiscalNote, Salsa Labs, and NationBuilder.
+For a complete civic intelligence solution, there are a variety of tools that provide a great compliment to Curate’s local policy monitoring, especially for organizations interested in tracking legislation at the state and national level and managing grassroots advocacy campaigns all over the country.